Mathieu Kérékou: Religion and symbolism

-Born and baptized in the Roman Catholic faith, although he was a lapsed adherent, Kérékou allegedly converted to Islam in 1980 while on a visit to Libya, and changed his first name to Ahmed, but he later returned to the use of the name Mathieu.
+Born and baptized in the Catholic faith, although he was a lapsed adherent, Kérékou allegedly converted to Islam in 1980 while on a visit to Libya, and changed his first name to Ahmed, but he later returned to the use of the name Mathieu.
 This alleged conversion may have been designed to please the Libyan leader Muammar Gaddafi and obtain financial and military support.
 Alternatively, the conversion story may have been a rumor planted by some of his opponents in order to destabilize his regime.
 He subsequently became a born-again Christian.
 Some Vodun believers in Benin regarded him as having magical powers, explaining his ability to survive repeated coup attempts during his military rule.

 Nicknamed "the chameleon" from an early point in his career, Kérékou's motto was "the branch will not break in the arms of the chameleon".
 The nickname and motto he adopted were full of cultural symbolism, articulating and projecting his power and ability.
 Unlike some past rulers who had adopted animal symbolism intending to project a violent, warlike sense of power, Kérékou's symbolic animal suggested skill and cleverness; his motto suggested that he would keep the branch from breaking, but implicitly warned of what could happen to "the branch" if it was not "in the arms of the chameleon"—political chaos.
 To some, his nickname seemed particularly apt as he successfully adapted himself to a new political climate and neoliberal economic policies in the 1990s.

+In 1999, he visited Baltimore and apologized on behalf of Benin's role in the Atlantic slave trade.

 He used the campaign slogan, "Experience in the service of youth."